David Johnson (footballer, born 1951): Ipswich Town

-1972-73
+1972–73 season

-Aged 21, Johnson joined Bobby Robson's Ipswich Town in Autumn 1972 in exchange for Ipswich's top scorer, Rod Belfitt plus £40,000 going to Goodison.
+Aged 21, Johnson joined Bobby Robson's Ipswich Town in autumn 1972 in exchange for Ipswich's top scorer, Rod Belfitt, plus £40,000 going to Goodison.
 The transfer date is disputed, reported in some sources as 30 October and in some sources as early November.
-Robson heavily utilised the Ipswich youth system, making Johnson 1 of just 14 players Robson signed in his 13 years managing Ipswich.
+Robson heavily utilised the Ipswich youth system, making Johnson one of just 14 players Robson signed in his 13 years managing Ipswich.
 Johnson forged a powerful strike partnership with Trevor Whymark, supported by the industrious Bryan Hamilton and the clever Colin Viljoen both weighing in with goals from midfield.
-Johnson's move to Ipswich was later described, "Johnson proved a perfect fit at Portman Road where Bobby Robson was laying the foundations of the thirteen-year reign in charge which would ultimately land him the England manager’s job."
+Johnson's move to Ipswich was later described as "a perfect fit at Portman Road where Bobby Robson was laying the foundations of the thirteen-year reign in charge which would ultimately land him the England manager's job."

-Known at Ipswich as 'Jonty', he debuted for them on 4 November 1972 in a 2–2 league draw hosting Don Revie's Leeds United.
-Johnson assisted Whymark putting Ipswich 2-1 ahead in what was reported as Johnson having "a fine debut".
+Known at Ipswich as "Jonty", he debuted for them on 4 November 1972 in a 2–2 league draw hosting Don Revie's Leeds United.
+Johnson assisted Whymark putting Ipswich 2–1 ahead in what was reported as Johnson having "a fine debut".
 Johnson's first Ipswich goal was on 2 December the same year, drawing 1–1 in the league at Manchester City with a first time left foot equaliser from inside the box.
-That was the first of 4 Johnson goals in 3 games (all in the league), including a double beating Crystal Palace at home 2-1.
-On 17 February, Johnson headers from set-pieces led to 2 Hamilton goals, winning 4-1 in the league v Manchester United before the then record 31,857 Portman Road crowd.
-Johnson played on 10 March when that Portman Road record was surpassed when 34,632 saw Arsenal win in the league 2-1.
-Another of his goals that season was when losing 2-1 in the league at Liverpool on 24 February.
+That was the first of four Johnson goals in three games (all in the league), including a double against Crystal Palace in a 2–1 home win.
+On 17 February, Johnson's headers from set-pieces led to two Hamilton goals, winning 4–1 in the league against Manchester United before the then-record 31,857 Portman Road crowd.
+Johnson played on 10 March when that Portman Road record was surpassed when 34,632 saw Arsenal win in the league 2–1.
+Another of his goals that season was when losing 2–1 in the league at Liverpool on 24 February.

 He played in every league game that season after signing with Ipswich.
 They lost only six of their final 27 league games as they finished fourth, qualifying for the UEFA Cup.
-Ipswich won the 1972-73 Texaco Cup final 4-2 on aggregate (2-1 & 2-1), over East Anglian derby rivals Norwich City.
-Johnson didn't play in the away 2nd leg.
+Ipswich won the 1972–73 Texaco Cup final 4–2 on aggregate (both 2–1 victories), over East Anglian derby rivals Norwich City.
+Johnson did not play in the away second leg.
 Johnson ended his opening Ipswich season with eight goals from his 33 games, and a call-up to the England U23s.